 Glasgow: This was the best tasting and freshest Lobster I’ve ever had.
 The two choices of lobster preparation will leave you in a delicious conundrum.
 Fans of steamed lobster will surrender to the intensity of flavor that the smokiness of fire brings forth in the grilled version while fans of grilled lobster will want to savor the sweetness and tenderness of the lobster meat that steaming provides.
 Whichever one you choose, you can’t go wrong, although you will find yourself wanting to try both.

 Chris: Normally, huge restaurants run the risk of being too bare or being over saturated with tacky decor.
 Thankfully, that was not the case at burger and lobster.
+Although I still think a classic neon sign would fit in well.
 Upon entering, one is greeted by a huge tank of lobsters whose names are cheekily written in chalk above their heads.
 The long bar is impressive in its size and sleekness; makes waiting for a table more tolerable and less likely to get you jostled while ordering a drink.
 Lobster traps are used as a subtle but impressive wall barriers.
 The wide aisles in between the booths make it easier for servers balancing platters of deliciousness to pass through without having to disturb the customers.
 There’s also a downstairs seating area complete with its own bar and a full view of the lobster containers—over 4,000 lobsters can be housed in climate-controlled blue crates!

 Glasgow: I was amazed to find how a space so incredibly huge can be so intimate and open at the same time.
 It really is the perfect place to have a group dinner, romantic meal (another reminder it’s Valentine’s Day), or get-together with friends.
 The layout offers the option of a private dinner and neighbor interaction, it’s up to you.
 One very notable moment was getting up close and personal with one of Burger & Lobster NYC’s Big Boys.
 They are huge and have the most adorable phrases written on their tanks.